 The takeaway from all this is, I would move forward with the project, but I’d do another temperature test once it was done, and if the batteries got too hot I’d pull the plug (metaphorically and literally).
 I personally wouldn’t be comfortable operating a handheld game that heated to 140°F, and this says nothing of the stress the extra heat would put on the Nomad’s 20+ year old components.

-My initial design was simple; hardwire the new internal cells to the Nomad’s original battery terminals (which would keep the “low batt” light functionality), then run leads from the Nomad’s DC jack to recharge the cells via a voltage step down “buck” circuit and LiPo charging circuit.
+My initial design was simple; hardwire the new internal cells to the Nomad’s original battery terminals (which would keep the “low batt” light functionality), then run wires from the Nomad’s DC jack to recharge the cells via a voltage step down “buck” circuit and LiPo charging circuit.

 Note: The buck and charging circuits were purchased as a single combination device